decentralized-identity/did-resolver/README.md

 Resolving DID Documents can be expensive.
 It is in most cases best to cache DID documents.
 Caching has to be specifically enabled using the `cache` parameter

-The built in cache uses a Map, but does not have an automatic TTL, so entries don't expire.
+The built-in cache uses a Map, but does not have an automatic TTL, so entries don't expire.
 This is fine in most web, mobile and serverless contexts.
-If you run a long running process you may want to use an existing configurable caching system.
+If you run a long-running process you may want to use an existing configurable caching system.

-The built in Cache can be enabled by passing in a `true` value to the constructor:
+The built-in Cache can be enabled by passing in a `true` value to the constructor:

 ```js
 const resolver = new DIDResolver({